 Intermitting your studies for over 60 days may have implications if you are an international student with a visa.
-For further information, you are strongly advised to consult the University 'changes of your student status' web page Cambridge Students regarding intermission.
+For further information, you should consult the University's Non-Medical Intermission webpage.
 The International Student Team will also be able to offer guidance.